pompomdev/pompomdev/README.md

 🔑 This is a simple password manager made using HTML, CSS, and JavaScript.
 You can check it out on [GitHub](https://github.com/pompomdev/keyring).

+## 2auth

+🔏 This is a simple OTP authenticator made using Python.
+You can check it out on [GitHub](https://github.com/pompomdev/2auth).

 # Get in Touch

 You can reach out to me through the following platforms: